 In the past, shareholders of public companies have often brought securities class action suits against companies following periods of instability in the market price of their securities.
 If we were involved in a class action suit, it could divert a significant amount of our management's attention and other resources from our business and operations and require us to incur significant expenses to defend the suit, which could harm our results of operations.
-Any such class action suit, whether or not successful, could harm our reputation and restrict our ability to raise capital in the future.
+Any such class action suit, whether successful or not, could harm our reputation and restrict our ability to raise capital in the future.
 In addition, if a claim is successfully made against us, we may be required to pay significant damages, which could have a material adverse effect on our financial condition and results of operations.

-Our dual-class voting structure will limit your ability to influence corporate matters and could discourage others from pursuing any change of control transactions that holders of our Class A ordinary shares and ADSs may view as beneficial.
+Our dual-class voting structure will limit your ability to influence corporate matters and could discourage others from pursuing any change of control transactions that holders of our class A ordinary shares and ADSs may view as beneficial.

-Our authorized and issued ordinary shares are divided into class A ordinary shares and class B ordinary shares immediately prior to the completion of this offering.
+Our authorized and issued ordinary shares are divided into class A ordinary shares and class B ordinary shares.
 In respect of matters requiring the votes of shareholders, holders of class A ordinary shares and class B ordinary shares vote together as a single class except as may otherwise be required by law, and holders of class A ordinary shares are entitled to one vote per share while holders of class B ordinary shares are entitled to ten votes per share.
 Each class B ordinary share is convertible into one class A ordinary share at any time by the holder thereof, while class A ordinary shares are not convertible into class B ordinary shares under any circumstances.
 Upon any transfer of class B ordinary shares by a holder thereof to any person or entity that is not an affiliate of the holder, such class B ordinary shares are automatically and immediately converted into an equal number of class A ordinary shares.

-Upon the completion of this offering, Mr. ZUO Hui, our chairman of the board, will beneficially own 1,432,650,195 ordinary shares (comprising 547,348,915 class A ordinary shares and 885,301,280 class B ordinary shares), representing % of the aggregate voting power of our total issued and outstanding ordinary shares due to the disparate voting powers associated with our dual-class voting structure, assuming that the underwriters do not exercise their option to purchase additional ADSs.
-See "Principal Shareholders".
-After this offering, Mr. ZUO will have considerable influence over matters requiring shareholder approval, such as electing directors and approving material mergers, acquisitions, or other business combination transactions.
+As of the date of this prospectus, Mr. ZUO Hui, our chairman of the board, beneficially owns 1,432,650,195 ordinary shares (comprising 547,348,915 class A ordinary shares and 885,301,280 class B ordinary shares), representing 82.5% of the aggregate voting power of our total issued and outstanding ordinary shares due to the disparate voting powers associated with our dual-class voting structure.
+See "Principal Shareholders."
+Mr. ZUO has considerable influence over matters requiring shareholder approval, such as electing directors and approving material mergers, acquisitions, or other business combination transactions.
 This concentration of ownership may discourage, delay, or prevent a change of control of our company, which could have the effect of depriving our other shareholders of the opportunity to receive a premium for their shares as part of a sale of our company and may reduce the price of our ADSs.
 This concentrated control will limit your ability to influence corporate matters and could discourage others from pursuing any potential merger, takeover, or other change of control transactions that holders of class A ordinary shares and ADSs may view as beneficial.